-It introduces how the tenets of prudential rationality ethics through critical engagement with intersectionality can contribute to a more successful negotiation of the challenges created by AI technological innovations and afford a relational, interactive, flexible, and fluid framework that meets the features of AI research projects, so that core public and individual values are still honoured in the face of technological development.
+It introduces how the tenets of prudential rationality ethics, through critical engagement with intersectionality, can contribute to a more successful negotiation of the challenges created by technological innovations in AI and afford a relational, interactive, flexible and fluid framework that meets the features of AI research projects, so that core public and individual values are still honoured in the face of technological development.

-This book will be of key interest to scholars, students and professionals engaged in public management and ethics management, AI ethics, public organizations, public service leadership, compliance and more broadly to public administration and policy, applied ethics and philosophy.
+This book will be of key interest to scholars, students, and professionals engaged in public management and ethics management, AI ethics, public organizations, public service leadership and more broadly to public administration and policy, as well as applied ethics and philosophy.

 Table of Contents

 2. Overview of AI Taxonomy and Technological Methods

 3. Developing Ethical Framework for Ethical Responsible Innovation